megseekosh/Categorize_app_v2/README.md

 ## Example Work Flow

-1. If you have multiple .wav files from a given day, sew them together and intersperse with white noise such as `whiteNoise16.wav` which is included in this repo.
+1. If you have multiple .wav files from a given day, sew them together and intersperse with white noise such as `whiteNoise16.wav` (included in this repo).
 Interspersing white noise allows the annotator to know if a new recording has begun in the middle of a clip.

 	On the command line, type the following:

-	`sox filename whiteNoise16.wav filename new_name_of_combined_files.wav`
+	`sox filename1.wav whiteNoise16.wav filename2.wav new_name_of_combined_files.wav`

 2. Run the chopper and vocal activity detector